 - Now that we have installed our underlying RDBMS (SQL Server Express), our keycode file, which we'll use to authorize the database, and the required system components, we can proceed to create an enterprise geodatabase:

-- Open the Toolbox and find the Create Enterprise Geodatabase tool under Data Management Tools and Geodatabase Administration.
+- Open the Toolbox (under the Analysis tab) and find the Create Enterprise Geodatabase tool.

 - Run the Create Enterprise Geodatabase tool and select SQL_Server in the Database Platform dropdown.